 The answer to the above question is not straightforward.
 In a quest to answer this question, we started our research on this subject in conjunction with several employees and industrial psychologists.
 Our research showed that the workplace experience of any organization is governed by 10 parameters, which in essence are the needs an employee has in a workplace.

 According to our research, these 10 parameters (needs) could be organized in a hierarchy of importance, depending on the evolution phase of an organization.
 We call this hierarchy the Workplace Experience Hierarchy of Needs.

 Any organization typically goes through three phases of evolution viz.
 Build, Grow, and Excel.
 During each phase, employee needs vary and organizations should focus on fulfilling the same at every level, which will make or break the organizations’ workplace experience.

-- Organizational Alignment – Organization’s mission, vision and value system are like the North Star, which help employees have a sense of purpose and take decisions, which are in tune with the strategic objectives.
+- Organizational Alignment – The organization’s mission, vision, and value system are like the North Star, which helps employees have a sense of purpose and take decisions, which are in tune with the strategic objectives.
 A misalignment in this direction can make an employee feel lost and take out of sync decisions

 As organizations evolve, employee needs also evolve and employees are constantly striving to meet higher needs

-Grow – This is the second phase of evolution, in which organizations are on high growth trajectory rapidly adding new customers.
+Grow – This is the second phase of evolution, in which organizations are on a high growth trajectory rapidly adding new customers.
 This phase is quite tricky and most often where things go wrong.
-Most organizations fail to cater to employee needs owing to the fast pace and changing environment.
-The effects of this failure are felt on employee performance and ability to adapt to changing environment.
+Most organizations fail to cater to employee needs owing to the fast paced and changing environment.
+The effects of this failure are felt on employee performance and ability to adapt to changing environments.
 Employees have 3 needs in this phase which are tuned towards